kelindar/bench/README.md

 A **lightweight, statistical benchmarking library** for Go, designed for robust, repeatable, and insightful performance analysis.
 Bench makes it easy to:

 - **Analyze performance** with Welch's t-test for statistical significance
- - **Persist results** incrementally in Gob format for resilience and tracking
+ - **Persist results** incrementally in Gob or JSON for resilience and tracking
 - **Compare runs** and reference implementations with p-values
 - **Format output** in clean, customizable tables
 - **Filter benchmarks** by name prefix for focused runs